 First look at the coolant temperature gauge.
-If the needle is in the normal range, top up with coolant at the earliest opportunity $\Rightarrow \Lambda$.
+If the needle is in the normal range, top up with coolant at the earliest opportunity $\Rightarrow \Delta$.

-- If your vehicle is immobilised for any technical reasons, move it to a safe distance from traffic.
-Turn off the engine, turn on the hazard lights and place the warning triangle. - Never open the bonnet if you can see or hear steam or coolant escaping from the engine compartment.
+• If your vehicle is immobilised for any technical reasons, move it to a safe distance from traffic.
+Turn off the engine, turn on the hazard lights and place the warning triangle.

+• Never open the bonnet if you can see or hear steam or coolant escaping from the engine compartment.
 Risk of scalding.
-Wait until you can no longer see or hear escaping steam or coolant. - The engine compartment of any motor vehicle is a dangerous area!
+Wait until you can no longer see or hear escaping steam or coolant.

+• The engine compartment of any motor vehicle is a dangerous area!
 Before carrying out any work in the engine compartment, switch off the engine and allow it to cool down.
-Always note the corresponding warnings. ⇒ page 201 ■
+Always note the corresponding warnings \Rightarrow page 175.

-Rear fog light ()‡

-This warning lamp lights up when the rear fog light is switched on 0‡.
-Further information \Rightarrow page 109.

-Turn signals <□ ▷

-The warning lamp flashes when the turn signals are in operation.

-Depending on which turn signal is operated, either the left ⇔ or right ⇔ indicator lamp flashes.
-Both warning lamps will flash at the same time when the hazard warning lights are switched on.

-If one turn signal fails, the warning lamp will start flashing twice as fast.

-Further information on the turn signals \Rightarrow page 113.

-Trailer turn signals 414

-This warning lamp also flashes when the turn signals are operated while towing a caravan or trailer.

-The warning lamp \$1\$ flashes when the turn signals are operated, provided a trailer is correctly attached and connected to the vehicle.

-The warning lamp will not flash if one of the turn signals on the trailer fails.